New Gate Exploratorium

 -

 Led by you.
 Gently nudged by me.
+This is sovereignty work, not dependency.

 -